facundoolano/olano.dev/_drafts/2023-11-28-code-is-run-more-than-read-hopefully.md

 </p>
 </div>

-I think this model can be extended to software development beyond code-writing, and used as a rule of thumb when characterizing problems and making decisions.
+I think this model can be extended to software development beyond code-writing, and used as a rule of thumb to identify problems and make decisions.

 ## Code is used more than read

-An obvious but often forgotten one: software should have a purpose, it's supposed to provide a service to some user:
+An obvious but often forgotten one: software should have a purpose, it's supposed to provide a service to some user.
+It doesn't matter how well written or maintainable the code is, nor how sophisticated the technology it uses, if it doesn't fulfill its purpose and provides a good experience to the user.
+Instead of guessing or asking what users need, it's best to put the program in front of them early and frequently and to incorporate what we learn in the process:

 <div class="org-center">
 <p>